Shaftesbury Snowdrops

 Festival week will run from 10th – 18th February 2024.

-There will be family-friendly activities all through the week.
+There will be family-friendly craft activities, walks and lantern-making workshops throughout the week.

 We were delighted that BBC Countryfile came to Shaftesbury to film the activities of the Snowdrop Season, including some of the artisans and